-This is where the inverter generators come into play and provide a great working solution.
-Their THD is usually well below 3%, often as low as 1% – just like in case of grid power.
+This is where the inverter generators like the uber-popular Honda EU2200i come into play and provide a great working solution.
+Their THD is usually well below 3%, often as low as 1% – just like in the case of grid power.
 You can therefore safely use them to power all kinds of electronic equipment without worries.

 Other awesome benefits of inverter generators

-Provision of clean power is one obvious advantage of inverter generators.
-On top of that, there are a few more things which make this technology pretty awesome and suitable for a variety of uses.
+The provision of clean power is one obvious advantage of inverter generators.
+On top of that, there are a few more things that make this technology pretty awesome and suitable for a variety of uses.